geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

       - This command will terminate the Dock process, and macOS will automatically restart it.
 Any changes applied to the Dock should be resolved after this command.
   - Manual settings to automate someday:
     - TODO:
-      - Set Logi Options Mouse Settings
+      - Turn off sound for iMessage